tensorflow/tfx/tfx/examples/bigquery_ml/testdata/README.md

 2. To ensure consistency we will generate a CSV input.Run the query in BigQuery and save the results as a CSV file under testdata/csv
-3. Change the pipeline to acccept a CSV input instead of Biguqery query by using the sample below, where data_root contains the CSV file generated in step 2.
+3. Change the pipeline to accept a CSV input instead of BigQuery query by using the sample below, where data_root contains the CSV file generated in step 2.

 ```python